LibreCat/Plack-Auth-SSO/README.md

     When authentication succeeds, this application should redirect you here

+- error\_path

+    (internal) path of the error route.
+This path will be prepended by "uri\_base" to create the full url.

+    When authentication fails, this application should redirect you here

+    The implementor should expect this in the session key "auth\_sso\_error" ( "\_error" is appended to the configured session\_key ):

+        {
+            package => "Plack::Auth::SSO::TYPE",
+            package_id => "Plack::Auth::SSO::TYPE",
+            type => "my-error-type",
+            content => "Something went terribly wrong!"
+        }

+    Error types should be documented by the implementor.

 - uri\_for( path )

     method that prepends your path with "uri\_base".